Ohio State students upset graduation death not acknowledged during ceremony

 "I think there's a lot going on with the university that they're just shoving under the rug and ignoring — and finding easy solutions that don't necessarily promote long-term change or long-term mental health promotion," the graduate said.

-Mullen was also frustrated that the university chose a Bitcoin influencer as their commencement speaker — and didn't address the more than 40 arrests over the past two weeks on campus as pro-Palestine demonstrators have been opposing OSU's relationship with Israel.
+Mullen was also frustrated that the university chose a Bitcoin influencer as the commencement speaker — and didn't address the more than 40 arrests over the past two weeks on campus as pro-Palestinian demonstrators have been opposing OSU's relationship with Israel.

-Pro-Palestine demonstrators in Ohio have been urging colleges to divest from Israel, but state law actually prevents any public university from boycotting the country.

-RELATED: Can Ohio's public universities divest from Israel?
-State law says no.
+This story was originally published by Morgan Trau at Scripps News Cleveland.